My Story

 Working with vibrant colour and expressive movement, I aim to create pieces that feel uplifting, energetic, and alive.
 My process is instinctive, beginning with layers of splatters, drips, inks, and spray paint before gradually revealing the final subject through layers of oil paint.

-I often incorporate natural elements directly into my work, using leaves, ferns, and organic forms through stencilling, imprinting, and layering.
+I often incorporate natural elements directly into my work, using leaves, ferns, and organic forms through stenciling, imprinting, and layering.
 In this way, each painting becomes a collaboration with the natural world — celebrating the beauty, diversity, and interconnectedness of the places we call home.